In May of 2011, the DKT Board of Directors adopted a policy statement outlining broad and guiding principles for DKT International.

 Christopher H. Purdy

-is the Executive Vice President of DKT International.
-From 1996-2011, he served in various positions, including country director in Ethiopia, Turkey, and Indonesia, where he managed the largest social marketing family planning program in the world.
-His professional interests center on improved health, socially responsible enterprises, and digital health communications.
+is the President and CEO of DKT International.
+From 1996 to 2011, he served as Country Director of DKT programs in Turkey, Ethiopia, and Indonesia, where he managed the largest private social marketing family planning program in the world.
+He served as Executive Vice President from 2011-2013.
+His professional interests center on advancing the cause of social marketing for improved health, and socially responsible capitalism.

 was the Cato Institute’s Director of Public Affairs before leaving in 1991 to found Families Against Mandatory Minimums.
 As president of FAMM, Julie Stewart has spearheaded dozens of legal reforms and clemency pleas that have mitigated the draconian sentences imposed on thousands of nonviolent drug offenders.
 She is an effective and passionate advocate who success in creating coalitions to confront social issues has been recognized by the Ford Foundation, the Gleitsman Foundation, and the Cause of Civil Liberties, among others.